-Powdered green tea has been drunk for over 1,000 years, first in imperial China, and later in Japan, where Buddhist monks and samurai warriors drank matcha.
-Japanese tea history itself dates from at least the 8th century.
+People have been drinking powdered green tea for over 1,000 years.
+First in imperial China, then in Japan, where Buddhist monks and samurai warriors began drinking matcha.
+Japanese tea history dates from at least the 8th century.

-Another monk, Saicho, who had been studying in China, brought back some tea plant seeds and cultivated them in the Kyoto area.
+Another monk, Saicho, who had been studying in China, brought back some tea plant seeds, sprinkled them around Kyoto, and watched them grow.